School Science Lessons

 Deep pipe irrigation works just as well on steep slopes as on level ground.

-It is done with 2.5-3 cm diameter pipes placed vertically 30-50 cm deep in the soil near a young tree 2.5-7.5 cm away for seedling trees up to 12 cm away for larger trees.
+Use 2.5-3 cm diameter pipes placed vertically 30-50 cm deep in the soil near a young tree 2.5-7.5 cm away for seedling trees up to 12 cm away for larger trees.

 A screen cover of 1 mm mesh can be added to keep animals out.